What Size Tank Does an Axolotl Need?

 Why Floor Space Matters More Than Depth

 Axolotls are bottom dwellers.
 They spend 90% of their time walking along the substrate and resting in hides.
 They rarely swim to the surface except to gulp air occasionally.
+This means horizontal floor space is far more valuable than vertical water depth.
+A long, shallow tank is always the better choice.
+Minimum water depth should be at least 30 cm (12 inches), but 45 cm or less is perfectly fine.

 Why Bigger Is Always Better